NordicSemiconductor/asset-tracker-lwm2m-js/adr/005-roam-timestamp-not-supported-by-lwm2m.md

-# ADR 010: Roam timestamp is not supported by LwM2M
+# ADR 005: Roam timestamp is not supported by Roam timestamp is not supported by LwM2MLwM2M

 The roam object expecting by nRF Asset Tracker is creating using the object 4 from LwM2M (Connectivity Monitoring).
 See